These are some of the most picturesque pumpkin patches and farms to visit near Toronto

 This Milton farm comes with wagon rides and a field where everyone can select their favourite pumpkin from a tiny five pounds to a massive 80 pounds.
 They're open daily from 10 a.m. to 5 p.m. with the last entry for picking at 3:30 p.m.
 Admission tickets start from $15+tax/person.

 Find this farm in Markham sporting hundreds of pumpkins to choose from in all sizes.
 Pick your own pumpkins and their corn maze is open all October.
 The farm will require reservations for Thursday, Friday and Saturday visits.
 Monday through Wednesday do not.

 Located in Burlington this farm has it all.
 There are classic jack-o-lantern pumpkins of all sizes and shapes to pick, a pumpkin museum to explore and Atlantic Giant pumpkins weighing up to 300 pounds to gawk at.
 They are introducing "off peak" pumpkin pricing to help reduce the crowds during those typically busy October weekend afternoons.

-This Caledon farm's apple orchards, hazelnut groves and pumpkin patches are accessible with an admission fee of $3 per person.
+This Caledon farm's apple orchards, hazelnut groves and pumpkin patches are accessible with an admission fee of $5.30+tax per person.
 Pumpkin patches are ready to go but make sure to reserve a time before visiting.

 Pick your pumpkin season typically runs until late October on weekends including Thanksgiving Monday at this Campbellville farm.
-Tickets can be purchased in advance.
+All activities are offered on a walk in basis or first come first serve basis only.
+PYO pumpkin tickets are purchased prior to field entry on a walk in basis only – no booking or reservations required.

 Join the conversation Load comments